AnyLog-co/documentation/release/notes.md

 ### New Features:
 1. New command to configure output table width: set output table width 250
 2. New Functionality for String Substring Operations.
 Details: [Special Bring Values](../json%20data%20transformation.md#special-bring-values)
+3. Severe error messages (boxed) are now printed on the node in RED.

 ## AnyLog Version: 1.3.2401 [d9321d] [2025-03-07 18:19:06]
 ### New Features: